adithikrishnan/hello_world/README.md

 Hi everyone.
  I am pursuing engineering in Computer Science stream.
- I am interested in machine learning.
+ I am interested in machine learning, deep learning, basically Artificial Intelligence.
- I am interested in Artificial Intelligence i AM interested in Android
+ Would love to connect with people interested in this field!